linkedin/spark-tfrecord/README.md

 ```
 df.write.mode(SaveMode.Overwrite).partitionBy("partitionColumn").format("tfrecord").option("recordType", "Example").save(output_dir)
 ```
+Note we use `format("tfrecord")` instead `format("tfrecords")`.
+So if you migrate from Spark-Tensorflow-Connector, make sure this is changed accordingly.

 ## Schema inference
 This library supports automatic schema inference when reading TensorFlow records into Spark DataFrames.